davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 Here's something i wrote about us twenty years ago (circa 2000):

 Snake Oil was a band ahead of its time.
 Only now is their overheated metallic blues finding the audience it deserved.
-The band began when I, Dave Rhoden, got kicked out of my own band Everything Tool, because I wanted to do more stupid material.
+The band began when I, Dave Rhoden, got kicked out of my own band <a href="/tags/everything-tool/">Everything Tool</a>, because I wanted to do more stupid material.
 The surviving members suggested I hook up with KGB (not the Jefferson Airship refugees or the other "supergroup" also using that name), three drunkards who frequently opened shows for us.
 They played a lot of 'double covers' - songs the Replacements covered, basically.
 Also "Dragon Attack."
 But they had a song called "Black Label Light", and Everything Tool had one called "Black Label", so we had something in common.

 The first rehearsal took place in Gryphon's Laundry's basement in Knoxville the night the Gulf War broke out....you figure out the dates.
 Then we played a bunch of shows where the audience booed and threw things, finding the combination of goofy "blooz" lyrics and the band's maximum heaviosity unbearable.